 5 Tips to Kick Start Your Weekly Sleep Routine

 It’s a new year, a new you, and it’s time to start some fresh habits.
 You’re eating better, you’re making time to work out — but what about the habit most important to your overall health?
 That’s right, we’re talking sleep.
 Sleep is a vital component of tons of different processes vital to your body AND mind.
-Make 2018 the year you don’t shortchange your sleep time and you’re going to notice the change.
-We guarantee it.

 How to Wake up Early, and Become a Morning Person